zircote/swagger-php/docs/Getting-started.md

 You shouldn't place all annotations inside one big @OA\OpenApi() annotation block, but scatter them throughout your codebase. swagger-php will scan your project and merge all annotations into one @OA\OpenApi annotation.

-The big benefit swagger-php provides is that the documentation lives close to the code implementing the api.
+The big benefit swagger-php provides is that the documentation lives close to the code implementing the API.

 ### Arrays and Objects

 Doctrine annotation supports arrays, but uses `{` and `}` instead of `[` and `]`.

-And although doctrine also supports objects, which also uses `{` and `}` and requires the property names to be surrounded with `"`.
+Doctrine also supports objects, which also use `{` and `}` and require the property names to be surrounded with `"`.

 ::: warning DON'T WRITE